Naereen/Pengkun--Master-Thesis--2015/README.md

 You can have a look to the (long) [playGame.log](./code/playGame.log) file for an example of its output.

 ### Limitation?
-The implementation is generic enough to be able to play to higher dimension Tic-Tac-Toe, not only the usual 3x3.
+The implementation is generic enough to be able to play to higher dimension [Tic-Tac-Toe](https://en.wikipedia.org/wiki/Tic-Tac-Toe), not only the usual 3x3.

-> That's cool, yeah.

 ### Example with a 4x4 Tic-Tac-Toe
 When the player **X** has to move, it examines a few possible moves, and compute the Gaussian value function learned for each position.